Last updated: May 6, 2026

 - Veteran household: contact VA Caregiver Support first.

-- No Medicaid and cannot wait: consider a written private-pay caregiver agreement and review IRS household employee rules.
+- No Medicaid and cannot wait: consider a written private-pay caregiver agreement and review household employee tax rules.

 What to do if denied, delayed, blocked, or waitlisted

 If Medicaid is denied, ask DCBS exactly what proof is missing or which financial rule failed.
 If waiver services are denied, ask for the denial in writing and read the appeal instructions right away.
-Kentucky’s Appeals and Complaints Branch coordinates fair hearing requests for denied Medicaid services.
+Kentucky’s appeals branch coordinates fair hearing requests for denied Medicaid services.

 If you are waitlisted, do not stop there.
 Kentucky’s HCB waitlist guidance points people to Medicaid state plan services, the ADRC, community resources, and PACE where available.

-If you need help fighting a bad decision, start with Kentucky’s court self-help and civil legal aid page or Kentucky Legal Aid.
+If you need help fighting a bad decision, start with Kentucky’s legal aid page or Kentucky Legal Aid.

 Plan B and backup options